vdaas/vald/docs/usecase/usage-example.md

 - AI malware detection

-  To detect the malware in Vald, you need to vectorize the malware binary file and insert into Vald first.
+  To detect the malware using Vald, you need to vectorize the malware binary file and insert into Vald first.
-  You can analysis your binary by performing a search to find a similar binary in Vald.
+  You can analyze your binary by performing a search to find a similar binary in Vald.
   If your binary is similar with the malware binary, you can trigger the alert for users.

 - Price optimization